hasura/graphql-engine/docs/graphql/core/databases/postgres/schema/custom-field-names.rst

 ------------

 Hasura auto-generates GraphQL field names based on your database table and column names.
-If you'd like to change the defaults, it is possible to override the auto-generated table and column field names exposed over the GraphQL API.
+If you'd like to change the defaults, it is possible to override and rename the auto-generated table and column field names exposed over the GraphQL API.

 ..  admonition:: Supported from